knolleary/node-red-in-production-workshop/part4/README.md

    environment variable into this field when it creates the node.

 5. Confirm the changes by clicking the 'Done' button and proceed to change all of the remaining blue Cloudant nodes in exactly the same way.
-There are eight (8) in total to update.
+There are nine (9) to update - eight in the main tab and one inside the 'Get ToDo' subflow.

 6. Once all of the nodes have been updated, click the Deploy button.